Kevinovitz/TryHackMe_Writeups/adventofcyber2023/adventofcyber2023.md

 2. Analyze the SQL error message that is returned.
 What ODBC Driver is being used in the back end of the website?

    After submitting a search query, we can see what paramters is used in the url.

+   GIFT URL

    To check for any vulnerablities we can simply enter `'` for the first parameter.

    ERROR